Perth, Western Australia:

 Parks and gardens

 Of course one can't mention parks and gardens on the same page as Perth without referring to Kings Park.
-Perhaps I will add a section on Kings Park to this page, but for the present a link to a section on another page will have to sufice.
+Perhaps I will add a section on Kings Park to this page, but for the present a link to a section on another page will have to suffice.

 And then there is Araluen to the east of Perth in the hills.

-Elevated garden, Perth Conference Centre
+Perth Conference Centre

 Elevated garden